 Creep feeding is a transitional strategy.
 It encourages piglets to indulge in solid foods while they are still suckling.
 The benefits and utter importance of creep feeding are insurmountable.

 A piglet grows at an extremely rapid pace in the first few weeks of life.
 They are subject to many stresses.
 These stresses can impact their digestive system and immune system.
 Creep feeding ensures that their gastro-intestinal tract is ready for solid foods.
 This is essential when the time comes to stop nursing.

 Creep feeding also helps with the weaning process.
 This is a very stressful time for mom and piglet.
 It happens faster than one might think, too.
-A sow’s milk production will begin to decline after just a single month or nursing her babies.
+A sow’s milk production will begin to decline after just a single month of nursing her babies.
 That means that your new piglet needs to be accustomed to solid foods sooner rather than later.

 Keep in mind that as the piglet grows, so does his nutritional needs.
 Start with pig feed that is nutrient-dense to encourage healthy growth.
 You will need to increase solid food intake daily as his weight grows.
 Don’t worry about overfeeding, though.
 Pigs naturally know when they are full and it is time to stop eating.

-It’s important to know the differences between Pigs, Boars, and Hogs learn the facts in my article.
+It’s important to know the differences between Pigs, Boars, and Hogs learn the facts in my recent article.